piccolomo/plotext/readme/other.md

 ## Text Plot

 To add text to a plot use the `text()` function.
-Here is how to use it for a labelled bar plot.No
+Here is how to use it for a labelled bar plot:

 ```python
 import plotext as plt